This page is sponsored by:

 biography

-Gorgeous actress and model Joi Lansing was born Joyce Wassmandorff in Salt Lake City, Utah, in April 1928 (some sources cite 1929 and 1935 as her year of birth).
-By the late 1940s, she had made her way to Hollywood, where she began modeling assignments and making brief walk-ons in films.
-In 1951, she married fellow actor Lance Fuller, soon after both had made brief appearances in the big-budget 1952 musical Singin' in the Rain.
-Fuller also acted in a number of B films throughout the 1950s, including This Island Earth with Faith Domergue and the Ed Wood-penned The Bride and the Beast.
+Joi Lansing Born Joyce Brown (later, Loveland) in Salt Lake City, Utah, on April 6, 1928 (some sources cite 1929 and 1935 as her year of birth).
+Lansing's Mormon parents divorced in the depths of the Great Depression.
+When her mother remarried in the late 1930s, the family moved to Los Angeles.
+In 1942, MGM chose to sign Lansing for its talent school, and she began a successful modeling career as a teenager.
+In 1947, Lansing began her acting career with an uncredited bit part in the Columbia film When a Girl's Beautiful (1947; with Adele Jergens).
+Her first credited film role, as Joyce Lansing, came in the 20th Century Fox crime drama The Counterfeiters (1948; with Hugh Beaumont and Lon Chaney Jr.).
+Following a short marriage in 1950 that was annulled, in 1951 Lansing married fellow actor Lance Fuller, soon after both had made brief appearances in the big-budget 1952 musical Singin' in the Rain.
+Fuller also acted in a number of B films throughout the 1950s, including This Island Earth (1955; with Rex Reason, Faith Domergue, and Jeff Morrow) and the Ed Wood-penned The Bride and the Beast (1958).
 However, Lansing's marriage to Fuller was short-lived and ended in 1953.
-With her film career going nowhere fast, Lansing returned to modeling, for which her gorgeous figure came in handy.
+With her acting career still relegated to bit parts and a few television appearances, Lansing kept her modeling career going while attending UCLA.

 Joi LansingJoi LansingJoi LansingJoi Lansing